Cost of Owning a Pug

 Money-Saving Tips

 Many breed-associated conditions are manageable when detected early but become significantly more complex — and expensive — when diagnosis is delayed.
-Watch for early signs of brachycephalic syndrome, maintain regular veterinary visits, and keep your dog at a healthy weight — obesity exacerbates nearly every health condition Pugs are prone to.
+Watch for early signs of brachycephalic syndrome, maintain regular veterinary visits, and keep your dog at a healthy weight — excess weight worsens most of the conditions Pugs are prone to.

 Veterinary Care Schedule for Pugs

 Regular veterinary visits allow early detection of breed-associated conditions, when treatment is most effective.
 The recommended schedule for your Pug.
-Here is the recommended schedule:
+These are baseline recommendations.

 Cost of Pug Ownership